dovetail-genomics/AssemblyLink/docs/source/library_qc.rst

 .. code-block:: console

-   seqtk sample -s100 TopoLink_R1.fastq 1000000 > TopoLink_1M_R1.fastq
+   seqtk sample -s100 LinkPrep_R1.fastq 1000000 > LinkPrep_1M_R1.fastq
-   seqtk sample -s100 TopoLink_R2.fastq 1000000 > TopoLink_1M_R2.fastq
+   seqtk sample -s100 LinkPrep_R2.fastq 1000000 > LinkPrep_1M_R2.fastq

 Next, follow the procedures described on :ref:`From fastq to final valid pairs bam file<FTB>` up to and including the step titled :ref:`Removing PCR duplicates<DUPs>`, using the downsampled datasets generated above as input.

 In the step :ref:`Removing PCR duplicates<DUPs>` you used the flag `--output-stats` to generate a stats file in addition to the pairsam output (e.g. --output-stats stats.txt).
-This pairtools stats file provides an extensive output of pairs statistics calculated by pairtools, including total reads, total mapped, total dups, total pairs for each pair of chromosomes, etc., which are useful in understanding the characteristics of your TopoLink library.
+This pairtools stats file provides an extensive output of pairs statistics calculated by pairtools, including total reads, total mapped, total dups, total pairs for each pair of chromosomes, etc., which are useful in understanding the characteristics of your AssemblyLink library.

 At this stage of QC analysis, the following two values from the pairtools stats file are required: "No-Dup Read Pairs" (`total_no_dups`) and "No-Dup Cis Read Pairs >= 1kb" (`cis_1kb+`).
 These values can be extracted as follows: